 Any exterior portion of a mechanical system used to condition interior space.

-Significantly Damaged ACM – Damaged ACM where the damage is extensive and severe and includes material with one or more of the following characteristics damage over more than 1/10 of the surface if the damage is distributed or more than ¼ if the damage is localized.
-Asbestos debris originating from the ACM in question may also indicate significant damage..
+Significantly Damaged ACM – Damaged ACM where the damage is extensive and severe and includes material with one or more of the following characteristics: Damage over more than 1/10 of the surface if the damage is distributed; or more than ¼ if the damage is localized.
+Asbestos debris originating from the ACM in question may also indicate significant damage.

 Small-Scale Asbestos Project – Any work operation involving the disturbance of:

-three or fewer linear feet of friable asbestos on or in pipes, ducts or wires, or
+three or fewer linear feet of friable asbestos on or in pipes, ducts or wires; or

 three or fewer square feet of friable or non-friable asbestos on or in structures or components other than pipes, ducts or wires.